By Sheldon Engelhorn, Nature and Culture Board of Directors

-What comes to mind when I think of an NCI staff member?
+What comes to mind when I think of a Nature and Culture staff member?
 Humble, passionate, undeterred.
 Fabián Rodas López, the Cuenca Region Coordinator in southern Ecuador, is no exception.

 His family has lived in Cuenca for several generations, where his early years were spent traversing its lush mountains.
 His father was a civil engineer engaged in road construction projects around Ecuador, which took them to the coast, where Fabián spent his free time fishing and enjoying the outdoors.
 By high school, he had returned to Cuenca where he planned to study engineering.
 But during a visit back to his coastal haunts, he discovered that the streams he loved had been degraded by road construction, mining and oil extraction.

 Saddened by this, but motivated to explore his power to protect the environment, he pursued biology and was later accepted to a master’s program in Canada.
 When he didn’t receive the scholarship he needed, his disappointment was short lived.
-He had met the staff of NCI-Ecuador’s headquarters office in Loja, who said, “Why not stay and take advantage of the conservation opportunities here?”
+He had met the staff of Nature and Culture-Ecuador’s headquarters office in Loja, who said, “Why not stay and take advantage of the conservation opportunities here?”

-I am no longer surprised by the remarkable capacity of NCI staff to achieve great things while operating with incredible efficiency.
+I am no longer surprised by the remarkable capacity of Nature and Culture staff to achieve great things while operating with incredible efficiency.
 For Fabián and his team, it’s just business as usual.

 Board of Directors